UNGlobalPulse/UNGP-settlement-modelling/docs/source/intro.rst

 Introduction
 ============

-The ``camps`` is a python package for disease modelling in refugee and internally displaces people settlements.
-The package is based on the `JUNE <https://github.com/IDAS-Durham/JUNE>`_ package - a framework for agent-based modelling.
+``camps`` is a python package for disease modelling in refugee and internally displaces people settlements.
+The package is based on the `JUNE <https://github.com/IDAS-Durham/JUNE>`_ package - a framework for agent-based disease modelling.

-The current version of ``camps`` is set up to model the spread of COVID-19 in the Cox's Bazar refugee settlement in Bangladesh by default, however, can simply be modified to other settings as necessary.
+The current default version of ``camps`` is set up to model the spread of COVID-19 in the Cox's Bazar refugee settlement in Bangladesh, however, can simply be modified to other settings as necessary.

 This documentation is designed to give an overview of the code in the